Chronic Kidney Disease (CKD)/ ACR

 Step 6: When to Refer to Nephrology

-• ACR ≥ 70 mg/mmol, unless diabetic and already appropriately treated
+• ACR ≥ 70 mg/mmol unless clearly due to diabetes and already optimised

 What is ACR?